melnikkk/grounding-rag-applications-workshop/lab-sheets/7-ui-tidy-ups.md

 ### Stop Button

 What is the user changes their mind and wants to stop the request?
 It happens!
 We need to include a stop button as well to improve their experience.
-The best place for this button would be in the `<div className="spinner_container">` element:
+The best place for this button would be in the `<div className="spinner_container">` element in `oscar/page.tsx`:

 ```tsx
 'use client';